Books and cards

 Jacob Bell A useful and honourable life

 To mark the 150th anniversary of the death of Jacob Bell, founder of the Royal Pharmaceutical Society, an illustrated booklet is available.
-Written by Briony Hudson, Keeper of the Museum Collections, and June Bridgeman of the Friends of Woodbury Park Cemetery, the 28 page booklet explores Victorian health and medicine, Bell’s life, and a detailed account of his final days in Tunbridge Wells.
+Written by Briony Hudson, former Keeper of the Museum Collections, and June Bridgeman of the Friends of Woodbury Park Cemetery, the 28 page booklet explores Victorian health and medicine, Bell’s life, and a detailed account of his final days in Tunbridge Wells.

 S W F Holloway's Royal Pharmaceutical Society of Great Britain 1841-1991: a political and social history